 Claims made in the first 5 - 14 days:

-The window varies from insurer to insurer, but typically a policy will not cover claims made during an initial waiting period, for accidents/injuries made in the first 5 days or illnesses in the first 14 days of the policy commencement date.
+The window varies from insurer to insurer, but typically a pet insurance policy will not cover claims made during an initial waiting period, for accidents/injuries in the first 5 days or illnesses in the first 14 days of the policy commencement date.
 Insurance companies impose this window to prevent pet owners from taking out insurance only once their pet becomes ill or injured.

 3rd Party Liability and Other Features

 Pet insurance in the UK wider coverage than just health care.
 Most policies offer some or all of the following added features.
 3rd party liability is somewhat standard, and can protect you financially against damage or injury such as a dog bite.
 Other features may or may not be covered on your policy, or may be available as an add on for extra cost.

 - 3rd party liability (people and property)